TalkingData/Fregata/docs/rdt.md

 >
 > - it can be used for Binary Classification, Multi-Class Classification and Regression(released soon)
 > - it's very suitable to deal with large scale datas with low dimension
-> - the node of each tree is selected randomly rather than calculating the metrics such as info_gain
+> - the feature of each node is selected randomly rather than calculating the metrics such as info_gain
 > - the speed is very fast because of the ranom feature selection
 > - it's only applicable for <font color=#0000ff>**Binary-Feature**</font>, so the value of each feature must be <font color=#0000ff>**0/1**</font> now
 > - the maximum depth of each tree is 64